Steve Hanke: Commentary and partial bibliography

 Hanke began writing his "Point of View" column for Forbes magazine in 1997, continuing to do so through 2010.
 Initially, the column was co-authored with Sir Alan Walters.
 Hanke was also a contributing editor for Forbes Asia magazine.
-Recently, Hanke was a columnist at Forbes where he wrote five columns a month.
-Now, he is a contributor at National Review.
-He is also a regular contributor to the Wall Street Journal's Opinion pages, ZeroHedge, Gulf News, OMFIF's The Bulletin, and the International Monetary Institute bulletin at the Renmin University of China, among others.
+Hanke was also a columnist at Forbes where he wrote five columns a month, and later became a contributor at National Review.
+He is a regular contributor to the Opinion pages of The Wall Street Journal, ZeroHedge, Gulf News, OMFIF's The Bulletin, the International Monetary Institute bulletin at the Renmin University of China, and the Westminster Institute, among others.